Skip to main content

 Tips and Best Practices

-• Make it a habit: Check the Active Triggers Overview every time you visit the Launches page
+Make it a habit.
+Check the Active Triggers Overview every time you visit the Launches page.
+A quick 30-second scan can prevent hours of troubleshooting later.

 • Zero conflicts is the goal: Resolve conflicts proactively, not after fans complain about duplicate messages